-The November 27, 2013, notice requested that nominations include "[i]nformation about the past and proposed use(s) of the compounded product(s), including the rationale for its use or why the compounded product(s), as opposed to an FDAapproved product, is necessary.'
-However, many comments to the docket did not provide any information in response to this request.
 The nominators of the en bloc submissions provided no justification for listing any of the specific substances on the list.
-To the extent information about the rationale for compounding with a bulk drug substance was provided in individual nominations, many of the comments to the docket included only a brief statement about the use of the compounded drug product and a statement that the product is not available as a commercially made drug.
-Such statements do not provide sufficient information for FDA to determine whether the nominated bulk drug substance is appropriate for use in compounded drug products.
+To the extent information about the clinical need for the use of a bulk drug substance in compounded drug products was provided at all in individual nominations, many of the comments to the docket included a statement about the need for the use of bulk drug substances in compounding generally rather than information about the specific clinical need for drug products compounded using a particular bulk drug substance.
+For example, many nominations included the following standardized language as the explanation of clinical need for compounding with the bulk drug substance: "Prescribed dosage forms and strengths not available commercially.
+Manufacturer backorders.
+Possible patient sensitivities to manufactured product dyes, fillers, preservatives and other excipients.'
+Such statements do not provide sufficient information for FDA to determine that there is a clinical need to compound a particular drug product from the nominated bulk drug substance.
 Because the information submitted with previous nominations was insufficient, FDA is unable to determine whether those substances should be included on the list.

-To improve the efficiency of the process for developing the list of bulk drug substances that may be used to compound drug products under section 503A, and because the deadline for submitting nominations has passed, FDA is reopening the nomination process so that interested persons have the opportunity to submit nominations of bulk drug substances and provide adequate support for placing them on the list.
+To improve the efficiency of the process for the development of the list of bulk drug substances that may be used to compound drug products under section 503B of the FD&C Act, and because the deadline for submitting nominations has passed, FDA is reopening the nomination process so that interested persons have the opportunity to submit nominations of bulk drug substances and provide adequate support for placing them on the list.
 FDA will be able to evaluate only those bulk drug substances submitted in response to this notice that are supported with adequate data and information, as described in section II.